Extending the planar theory of anyons to quantum wire networks: Anyon models on star graphs and tree graphs

 There are three more hexagon diagrams coming from the braids $\sigma_2^{(1,1,2)}\sigma_1^{(1,2)}$, \, $\sigma_2^{(2,2,1)}\sigma_1^{(2,1)}$ and $\sigma_1^{(2,1)}\sigma_2^{(1,2,1)}$, but only two of the four lead to independent hexagon equations.
 The other independent set of hexagon equations is the following,

-In \cite{FirstPaper}, it is shown that solving the graph hexagon equations for $N=3$ particles with TY($\mathbb{Z}_{2}$) fusion rules and $F$-symbols on a trijunction leads to a two parameter family of solutions for the $R$-symbols;
+In \cite{FirstPaper}, it is shown that solving the graph hexagon equations for $N=3$ particles with TY($\mathbb{Z}_{2}$) fusion rules and $F$-symbols, i.e. the Ising theory, on a trijunction leads to a two parameter family of solutions for the $R$-symbols;

 The only constraints on $R^{\psi \psi}_{1}$ and $ R^{\sigma \sigma}_{1}$ is that they are elements of $U(1)$.
 As we explain in Appendix \ref{sec::IsingSol}, further consistency equations for $N=4$ Ising anyons on a trijunction will fix $R^{\psi \psi }_{1} = -1$ and only $ R^{\sigma \sigma}_{1}$ will remain the free parameter of the theory.
 The corresponding expressions for $P$ and $Q$ symbols are contained in Section 2 of the Supplementary Material of \cite{FirstPaper}.
 Analogous to the planar braiding of anyons, there is no solution to the graph braiding hexagon equations for TY$(G)$ on a trijunction, unless $G= \mathbb{Z}_{2}$ to some power, we provide a proof of this in Section \ref{sec::TY_Obstruct}.